carbonscott/rc/UltiSnips/thinking/vocabulary.md

 	* No dependence to the vocabulary found
 	* Exception due to diversity
 	* Break-down components are not independent
-* Choose the right one?: evaluate the most valued candidates from a list (set theory).
+* Choose the right one?: evaluate the most valued candidate from a list (set theory).
 	* what are the probable candidates?
 	* which one is the most valued?